The Department of Human Resources (HR) welcomes you to KU as a new Jayhawk! We hope this information

 responsible for inspecting or regulating any person or entity.

 Click here for the Guide to Filling out the Form.
-Address to the form
+A paper copy of the form is available at

 - Benefits Open Enrollment: Annually in October regular benefits eligible employees may elect